w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide clear and consistent navigation options

 Ensure page designs include clear and consistent naming, styling and positioning of navigation elements.
-Provide more than one method of navigation, such as a navigation menu, a site search, or a site map.
+If your web site consists of many pages, provide more than one method of navigation, such as a breadcrumb navigation, a site search, or a site map.
 Help users understand where they are on a web page and in a website by providing orientation cues, such as clear headings and, if appropriate, breadcrumbs.

 {::nomarkdown}
 <%= learn_more %>